-Future planning of our built retail environment must take this into account in, either with adaptations to existing malls and centres’ or for new developments yet to be designed or under construction to minimise disturbance to surrounding communities in which they are located and other operations in their neighbourhood.
+Future planning of our built retail environment must take this into account in, either with adaptations to existing malls and centres’ or for new developments yet to be designed or under construction to minimize disturbance to surrounding communities in which they are located and other operations in their neighborhood.

-This will have a significant impact on traffic planning especially in our major cities and urban conurbations due to density of vehicular use, curb side delivery, and pick up locations.
+This will have a significant impact on traffic planning especially in our major cities and urban conurbations due to the density of vehicular use, curbside delivery, and pick up locations.
 We may now expect to see and acceleration in the use of autonomous vehicles along with drone landing zones from large malls for delivery which will again change the way car parks are designed.

-Retail centre and malls are now firmly recognised as essential provision providers during crisis such as this, the staff can become exposed and vulnerable essential workers.
-Back of house provision for staff must be improved from an occupational health and safety perspective as it is clear that many centres despite their best endeavours and falling short.
+Retail centre and malls are now firmly recognized as essential provision providers during crisis such as this, the staff can become exposed and vulnerable essential workers.
+Back of house provision for staff must be improved from an occupational health and safety perspective as it is clear that many centres despite their best endeavors and falling short.

-These all directly relate to smart city technologies including smart parking and mobility, robotic technology for servicing deliveries and sanitisation, cost effective efficient operations, and sustainable considerations including automated waste collection and appropriate disposal.
+These all directly relate to smart city technologies including smart parking and mobility, robotic technology for servicing deliveries and sanitization, cost-effective efficient operations, and sustainable considerations including automated waste collection and appropriate disposal.